Lighthouse at night with spotlight beam . This is a 3d render illustration.

 Continuing the metaphor, Berne goes on to say:

 "There are two therapeutic goals.
-The first tries for something called getting better, or 'progress,' which in effect is making more comfortable frogs; the second aims at getting well, or "cure," which means to cast off the frog skin and take up once more the uninterrupted devlopment of the prince or princess.
+The first tries for something called getting better, or 'progress,' which in effect is making more comfortable frogs; the second aims at getting well, or "cure," which means to cast off the frog skin and take up once more the uninterrupted development of the prince or princess.
 Transactional Analysis aims for the latter."
-Berne, E (1966)
+(Berne, E. 1966).

 Working psychodynamically with me

-Listening to your story and exploring your current difficulties, we will draw on theories of child development and attachment as well as TA, to gain insights into how unconscious patterns are repeating and blocking you from achieving your goals in the present.
+Listening to your story and exploring your current difficulties, we will work together to gain insights into how unconscious patterns are repeating and blocking you from achieving your goals in the present.

 I believe therapy is a co-creative process.
 If you decide to work with me, we will build an empathic, supportive and mutually respectful working alliance.
 My aim is for you to feel heard, accepted and understood.
 All of my therapeutic work, is underpinned by my core training in transactional analysis psychotherapy and the following beliefs: